 The \$50.0 million revolving credit facility accrues interest on amounts drawn at an initial interest rate of LIBOR plus 2.50%, then at an interest rate determined by the Company's leverage ratio for the preceding period.
-At December 31, 2022, the Company had not drawn against the revolver.
-At December 31, 2022, the Company had a letter of credit of \$0.2 million applied against the maximum borrowing availability, thus amounts available to draw totaled \$49.8 million.
+On April 26, 2023, the Company entered into Amendment No.1 of the Second Amended and Restated Credit Agreement, providing for the replacement of LIBOR with SOFR.
+At December 31, 2023, the Company had not drawn against the revolver.
+At December 31, 2023, the Company had a letter of credit of \$0.2 million applied against the maximum borrowing availability, thus amounts available to draw totaled \$49.8 million.
 The revolving credit facility is collateralized by substantially all the Company's assets, which includes rights to future commissions.
-Interest payments on the revolving credit facility totaled \$0.7 million, \$0.4 million, and \$0.1 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+Interest payments on the revolving credit facility totaled \$0.1 million, \$0.7 million, and \$0.4 million for the years ended December 31, 2023, 2022, and 2021, respectively.

-The \$100.0 million term note accrues interest at an initial interest rate of LIBOR plus 2.25%, then at an interest rate determined by the Company's leverage ratio for the preceding period.
-As of December 31, 2022, the Company was in the greater than 2.50x leverage ratio tranche, accruing interest of LIBOR plus 2.25%.
-The aggregate principal amount of the term note as of December 31, 2022 is \$94.4 million, payable in quarterly installments of \$0.6 million for the first twelve months, \$1.3 million for the next twelve months, \$1.9 million for the last twelve months, with a balloon payment on June 21, 2026.
+The \$100.0 million term note initially accrued interest at an interest rate of LIBOR plus 2.25%, then at an interest rate determined by the Company's leverage ratio for the preceding period.
+As of December 31, 2023, the Company was in the less than 1.50x leverage ratio tranche, accruing interest of SOFR plus 1.75%.
+The aggregate principal amount of the term note as of December 31, 2023 is \$77.5 million, payable in quarterly installments of \$0.6 million for the first twelve months, \$1.3 million for the next twelve months, \$1.9 million for the next twelve months, and \$2.5 million for the last twelve months, with a balloon payment of \$65.6 million on June 21, 2026.
+On May 31, 2023, the Company paid an additional \$10.0 million toward the term note (with no prepayment penalty), reducing the final balloon payment to \$55.6 million.
 The term note is collateralized by substantially all the Company's assets, which includes rights to future commissions.